Higher Education and Economic Development Are Great Partners

 Or the community can and should suggest they might do a better job of providing public services if the university makes a commitment to providing interns to the local government.

-Retaining out-of-town graduates in your town as potential entrepreneurs also is another economic benefit, by the way.
+Retaining out-of-town graduates in your town as potential entrepreneurs also is another economic benefit of your local college or university.
 For this type of higher education and economic development synergy, now you're going to have to impress students with your quality of life.
-But young adult energy in town will help attract quality students.
+But young adult energy in town will help attract more quality students.

 The higher education and economic development communities should share another commonality, by the way.
-Both should be very concerned about lower education.
+Both should be very concerned about elementary and secondary education.
 If kids can't read, it's a problem in both realms.
 This is a great topic for early meetings between the two camps.

 The best story I heard about this is when a professor invited some of his international students to gather with the townspeople, whose menfolk liked to hunt.
 The locals and the internationals prepared the game according to their respective cuisines, and partied the night away.

-The other best story (well, I have two) is when local business leaders invited the higher education leadership to an evening cocktail party with a terrific detailed presentation of local history.
-Sort of reversing the intellectual roles.
+The other best story (well, OK, I have two) is when local business leaders invited the higher education leadership to an evening cocktail party with a terrific detailed presentation of local history, sort of reversing the intellectual roles.

 If Your College Doesn't Make the Grade